onja-org/html-exercises/01-rules/index.md

 Fix the file `01-fix-this-html.html` by making sure all the HTML inside is valid, and working according to the rules.
 Use the W3C Markup Validator if you want.

-Save, and then `commit` your changes in your forked repo.
+Save, add, and then `commit` your changes in your forked repo.
 Make sure to `push`!